sst/sst/www/docs/start/remix.md

 <HeadlineText>

-Create and deploy a Next.js app to AWS with SST and [OpenNext](https://open-next.js.org).
+Create and deploy a Remix app to AWS with SST.

 </HeadlineText>